Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

 ## Vlans and Bridge Domains
 ---
-On a typical switch, the signal flow looks like this:
+On a typical switch a vlan is mapped to a VNI that is advertised into EVPN and ultimately Encapsulated by VXLAN, the signal flow looks like this:

 VLAN 10\
  ↓\